 If the computer shows any of the previous symptoms and it does not boot up, use this document to restore the BIOS.

-Many HP notebook computers have an HP BIOS Restore tool that might be able to recover the BIOS from an earlier version and restore basic functionality.
+Many HP notebook computers have an HP BIOS Restore tool to recover the BIOS from an earlier version and restore basic functionality.
 This tool might or might not work in the event of BIOS corruption depending on many factors, but it is worth trying in the event the BIOS has become corrupted.